Keeping you (and your joints) in motion

 Most people have heard of arthritis and know that it refers to pain, inflammation and stiffness in one or more joints between bones.
 There are more than 200 bones and over 200 joints in the body, so that means a lot of opportunities for arthritis to flare up.

 Arthritis can also refer to other rheumatic diseases, which are diseases that affect the muscles, tendons and ligaments in addition to the bones and joints.
-With over 100 different types of arthritis diseases, it’s one of the most common orthopedic problems.
+With over 100 different types of arthritis diseases, it’s one of the most common orthopaedic problems.

 Arthritis 101: different types, different causes